SystemSoftwares/SpyMax-v4.0-Cracked-Activated-For-Windows/README.md

 SpyMax is a Tool That Can Controls any Android System Remotely. and It Has Alot Of PowerFul and Fantastic Features.
 (Remote Webcam, Remote Files, Remote SMS and Also More Features).
 (Warning For Educational Purposes Only)
 It is the latest version of the android rat in the hacker's market with a lot of many new and powerful features in it.
 It is used by hackers or pen testers to hack anyone android devices remotely over the internet.

+It is the latest version of the android rat in the hacker's market with a lot of many new and powerful features in it.
+It is used by hackers or pen testers to hack anyone android devices remotely over the internet.

 About Spymax 4

 What is SpyMax RAT?
 A Spy Max RAT is an android hacking tool by that you can hack anyone android devices remotely.
 Spy Max RAT series released two versions of the android remote administration tool in the past that name as SpyMax v1.0 & Spymax v2.0.

 SpyMax 4 is the latest version of Spy Max RAT series and the latest version of android rat at this time.
 It comes with so many new and powerful features.

-It designed accordingly to target smoothly android version 12 because old android rats not supported android version 12 hacking.
+It designed accordingly to target smoothly All android versions because old android rats not supported android All versions hacking.

 You can view your victim's mobile screen remotely in real-time by using this android rat.
 It is a very simple and easy-to-use android remote access trojan.